alexa-samples/skill-sample-nodejs-fact-in-skill-purchases/instructions/testing.md

 > **Note: The developer account associated with the skill is never charged for in-skill products.**  For more details about testing skills with in-skill products, please refer to the [In-Skill Purchase Testing Guide](https://developer.amazon.com/docs/in-skill-purchase/isp-test-guide.html)

 > If you need to reset a test purchase, you can return to the In-Skill Products page in the Alexa Developer Console.
 (That's on the **Build** tab, and click on **In-Skill Products** in the left nav.
 If you don't see it there, click on the In-Skill Products item in the Skill Builder Checklist.)
 Then click on the **Reset test purchases** link to reset your purchases for that product.
 This will work regardless of how you setup the in-skill product (console or CLI).

+> **Pro Tip**: type or say `exit` in the simulator to reset the session before each test pass.
+The simulator holds a session open longer than on a device to assist in your testing and it's easy to forget a session is still open.

 1. Ensure your skill works the way that you designed it to.
 	* After you interact with the Alexa Simulator, you should see the Skill I/O **JSON Input** and **JSON Output** boxes get populated with JSON data.
 You can also view the **Device Log** to trace your steps.